andersonsilveira/jswitch/README.md

 JSwitch
 =======

-JSwitch is program that help to fast switch of JDKs installed on machine.
+JSwitch is program to help to fast switch of JDKs installed on machine.

 ## 1) Install